 Unitarian Universalist congregations are made up of members with a diverse set of beliefs.
 Our members and friends draw from many faith traditions: Atheist, Buddhist, Christian, Humanist, Pagan, and others.

 We are unified by a commitment to shared values, namely our Seven Principles.
-Our congregation promotes these principles through regular worship, learning and personal growth, shared connection, social justice, celebration of life’s transitions, and much more.
+Our congregation promotes these principles through regular worship, learning and personal growth, shared connection, social justice, and much more.

 - The inherent worth and dignity of every person.

 - Justice, equity, and compassion in human relations.